antononcube/Raku-ML-AssociationRuleLearning/README-work.md

 ### Association rules

-We can say that the association rule finding function is a general, but that function does require fast computation of confidence, lift, etc. Hence Eclat's transactions representation is used.
+We can say that the association rule finding function is a general one, but that function does require fast computation of confidence, lift, etc. Hence Eclat's transactions representation is used.

 Association rules finding with Apriori is the same as with Eclat.
-The package function `assocition-rules` with `method=>'Apriori` simply sends Apriori found frequent sets to the Eclat based association rule finding.
+The package function `assocition-rules` with the option setting `method=>'Apriori'` simply sends frequent sets found with Apriori to the Eclat based association rule finding.

 -------